Email to Tinderbox

 Tinderbox: /UrgentMail [$Color="red";]

-will save the note in "UrgentMail" instead of "Mail", and will also set its $Color to Tinderbox defined color "red".
+will save the note in "UrgentMail" instead of "Mail", and will also set its $Color to Tinderbox defined colour "red".
 Note that in this case the use of the [ ] brackets is explicit, and isn't simply an editorial device to indicate the argument is optional.
 Put another way, you must use square brackets around the second argument otherwise Tinderbox can't parse out the action code and apply it as intended.

 Possible relevant notes (via "Similar Notes" feature):